We are always in need of Day Camp Volunteers!

 Can’t wait for summer to start?

 Teens entering 9-12th grade join us for a day of camp fun!
-Camp Skills 101 workshops coming this June to Woodland Park and Gold Creek.
+Camp Skills 101 workshops coming this June.

 There is a need for many different skill sets at Day Camp!
 Adults can volunteer at any of our Day Camp sites except for Camp Sealth as counselors, activity specialists, purchasers, equipment managers or health care managers.
-Full-time adult volunteers get a $100 discount on day camp registration for their own children.
-Children of full-week adult volunteers will automatically gain entrance into the camp of their choice and will be immediately taken off the waitlist.
+Full-time (5 full days) adult volunteers get a $120 discount on day camp registration for their own campers.
+Children of full-time adult volunteers will automatically be taken off the waitlist.

 - Camp Site Director: You’re a fearless Day Camp Leader!
 The Camp Site Director is responsible for total operation of Day Camp, assigns responsibilities and gives general supervision to all volunteer staff.

 - Assistant Camp Director: Works closely with the Camp Site Director both before and during the Day Camp session, and assumes responsibility in the absence of the Camp Site Director.

 - Health Manager: A medical professional or a certified first aid staff who is responsible for the dispensing of all first aid and medications, and for seeing that good health practices are followed, and for keeping the health records.

 - Equipment Supervisor: This role is incredibly vital to a fun Day Camp, as everyone loves to play games, cook food, and do all sorts of fun things that require equipment!
 Responsible for checking equipment in and out and seeing that it comes back from groups each day in good condition, ready for use.

 - Purchaser: Are you ready for some tasty Day Camp favorites?
 The Purchaser plans and buys supplies for Day Camp including food.
 Commitment includes shopping prior to the start of camp, store runs during camp hours, storing and sorting food items.